Quantum Critical Collapse Abhors a Naked Singularity: Discussion and Outlook

-However, unlike classical Type I, where a metastable soliton (e.g., a boson star or Bartnik-McKinnon solution~\cite{Hawley:2000dt,Bartnik:1988am}) with a universal lifetime scaling precedes horizon formation, our framework quantizes matter on a fixed background and treats backreaction linearly.
-Fully capturing a potential quantum soliton phase will therefore require going beyond the linear regime and implementing dynamical semiclassical simulations---which, given the parametric suppression of higher loops, should be feasible.
-Encouragingly, recent soliton-like geometries supported by Boulware-like vacua~\cite{Fabbri:2005zn, Fabbri:2005nt, Ho:2017joh, Ho:2017vgi, Ho:2018fwq, Ho:2019pjr, Barcelo:2019eba, Arrechea:2019jgx, Beltran-Palau:2022nec, Wu:2023uyb, Arrechea:2024cnv, Numajiri:2024qgh} hint that such a nonperturbative phase may indeed exist and may already have been realized.
-Identifying the requisite metastable phase remains a crucial open question.
+However, unlike classical Type I collapse, where a metastable soliton-like configuration (for example, a boson star or Bartnik-McKinnon solution~\cite{Hawley:2000dt,Bartnik:1988am}) governs the near-threshold dynamics and sets a universal lifetime scaling, our present framework quantizes matter on a fixed self-similar background and treats backreaction only to linear order.
+Fully establishing whether the semiclassical transition identified here develops into a genuine quantum Type I phase therefore requires going beyond the linear regime and implementing dynamical semiclassical simulations.